jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Alternatively, you can also click the flag mark in front of the email subject on the email list page, the subject and flag are highlighted in red after being marked.

-1.11.15         Will the server clear the “Deleted” folder automatically?
+1.11.15         Will the server clear the "Deleted" folder automatically?

 By default, the system will automatically clear the emails in the [Deleted] folder that are deleted for 30 days, therefore, please do not put the useful email in the [Deleted] folder to ensure the security of your email.